Master in Nursing by Research

 LUC requires students to maintain at least 80% attendance in each subject.

-If your attendance falls below the required minimum, you will be barred from taking the final exams for that subject, and you might have to repeat the course in the following semester.
+If your attendance falls below the required minimum, you may be barred from taking the final exams for that subject, and you might have to repeat the course in the following semester.

 Yes, exceptions may be made for valid medical reasons, participation in university-sanctioned events, or other documented emergencies.
 Supporting documents must be submitted to the relevant department for approval.